varnerlab/CHEME-1800-Computing-Book/unit-1-basics/functions.md

     m = slope
     b = intercept

-    # linear transform the x-value
+    # linear transform the x-value (set to y)
     y = m*x+b

     # return y
     return y
 end

-# call: we can call with only *two* args
+# call: we can call with 1, 2 or 3 args
 y = linear(2.0; slope = 2.0, intercept=0.1) # this should return 4.1
 ```